SIDN/py-rpp/README.md

 # py-rpp

+**py-rpp** is a Python-based RPP to EPP adapter intended for RPP-EPP compatibility testing.
+It converts RPP (RESTful Provisioning Protocol) requests to EPP (Extensible Provisioning Protocol) requests, and transforms EPP responses back into RPP responses.
+This allows systems using RPP to communicate seamlessly with EPP-based registries.

 ## API Endpoints

 See the [OpenAPI documentation](http://localhost:8000/docs) for a complete list of available endpoints.

+## OpenAPI JSON Schema

+See the [OpenAPI JSON schema](http://localhost:8000/openapi.json) for the API specification.

 ## Running with Docker